ward/run/books/jack-daniels-running-formula.md

   suggestion: 400m hard, 400m jog with possible walk the last 10-20 meter.
   Maximum per week: min(8k, 5% * weekly distance).
 Single interval should max out at ~2 minutes.

+# Chapter 11: 5k to 10k training

+*Addition to R section: mile pace?
+He mentions it in PII of his 5k plan.
+Of course with other races can just use his VDOT tables.*

+Primarily aerobic events.
+5k performed at 95-98% of VO2max.
+10k performed at
+90-94% of VO2max.
+Maximize aerobic power, move economy, lactate threshold through mix of R, I, and T.  Which to focus depends on runner.
+Can only find out by doing a lot of it.

+* Phase I: Basebuilding if you come off a break of running.
+Skip otherwise.
+  Types of run: E, light uphill, strides several times a week.
+Add L as you get further.
+Some supplemental training can help injury prevention later on.
+* Phase II: Focus is on R. For his low plan (64-80k/w): W1 has R, R, L. W2 has R, R+T, L. W3 has R, I, M.  Repeat for another 3 weeks to make 6.
+For his high plan (97-112k/w): W1 has R, R+T+R, L. W2 has  R, R+T, L. W3 has R, I, M.
+  Also repeat.
+* Phase III: Focus shifts to I. Low and high plan: Alternating L and M. Other two Q are back to back (wed-thu): I followed by T or T+R.  If you have a race on Sat (what about Sun?), then move the Q-Q up a day or drop the first and move the second to Tue.
+* Phase IV: Focus T with some R and I here and there.
+Racing 5ks is good now, do not forget the 2-3 days E before and after.
+Low plan: L on Sundays.
+  Assumes races on Sat.
+T on Tue.
+If no race, Fri becomes an I. If race on Sunday, move Tue before it to Wed.
+If race, cut the L the day after to 90m.
+  High plan: Same except H instead of I on Fri.

+# Chapter 13: Half-Marathon Training

+Pace of a half marathon is close to T (if you are fast enough...).
+Should not need energy intake to get through it.
+Fluid intake may be necessary depending on the weather.
+Every phase in his plan is six weeks long.

+* Phase I: If you have not been running recently.
+Has E, strides, L. Increase distance as you go through it.
+* Phase II: Focus on R. Also T since it is so similar to half pace.
+Rest 1 minute for every 5-6 T. Throw in E days to fill up.
+Have an L run per week, sometimes an M. Could make it shorter or longer than 6 weeks, but try to keep minimum 4.
+* Phase III: Toughest.
+Focus is on I or H. Wed and Thu are Quality days.
+Wed is I or H, alternates per week.
+Thu is T, sometimes with some R thrown after the T parts.
+Keep at least 4 weeks of this phase.
+If you have a race in one of the weeks, drop the I and move the T to 3-4 days out.
+* Phase IV: Focus is on T. Only one Quality session besides the L: variations of T workouts on Thu.
+For a race week: "half your number of 1 mile T sets, maximum 3-4 of them".
+2-3 days E before the race, 1 E day per 3k raced after the race.
+Again keep minimum 4 weeks of this phase.